 To choose between Spotify and Tidal largely comes down to whether you care about the audio quality.
 As we described above, the stream quality for Spotify is definitely weaker than the maximum quality from Tidal, and you should absolutely opt for Tidal.
 But if you are more interested in social interaction, Spotify should be your first choice.

 Either you choose Tidal or Spotify, you can only stream the music with the Internet connected, or you can download and stream offline within their official apps or players only.
 What if I want to download the tracks from them and transfer to other devices?
 All you need is a simple but powerful tool to convert the music to local files like MP3 format, once the music are converted to local MP3 files, you will be able to stream them on any player or device without restrictions.
 Luckily, we do have such a tool for both Tidal and Spotify!
-Find out more information for Spotify Converter and Tidal Media Downloader.
+Find out more information for Spotify Converter and Tidal Music Converter.

 Convert Apple Music, iTunes M4P Music, or Audiobook to MP3, AAC, WAV and FLAC.